IBM-Cloud/todo-apps/java/README.md

 Then open your favorite browser and navigate to http://localhost:8080.

-## Swagger doc
-You can access the swaggerdoc of the APIs at http://localhost:8080/api/swagger.json or http://localhost:8080/api/swagger.yaml

-To use the swagger doc for swagger-codegen, change the `host` `your_host:your_port` and the `schemes` to point to your server

-## Deploying The App To Bluemix
+## Deploying The App To IBM Cloud
-You can deploy to Bluemix using the cf command line interface, or the cloudfoundry maven plugin.
+You can deploy the aoo too IBM Cloud as a Cloudfoundry app onn regions that Cf is available.
+You do this using the cf command line interface, or the cloudfoundry maven plugin.
-### Deploy using cf cli
+### Deploy to CloudFoundry using cf cli

     cf push YOUR-APP-NAME -p target/bluemix-todo-app.war -b java_buildpack